How to Use a Proxy With Axios and Node.js

 Setting a Proxy via Environment Variables

-Storing sensitive information—such as the username and password you use for a proxy—in code is not very secure.
+Storing sensitive information, such as the username and password you use for a proxy, in code is not very secure.
 If you accidentally share the file with another person or put it on a public GitHub repository, the credentials will be exposed.

-Using the terminal, you can define HTTP_PROXY and HTTPS_PROXY environment variables, which include the link to your proxy, including the host, port, and (optionally) authentication details.
+Using the terminal, you can define HTTP_PROXY and HTTPS_PROXY environment variables, which include the link to your proxy, including the proxy host, port, and (optionally) authentication details.

 If you're using IPRoyal residential proxies, this link is accessible in your dashboard.